ReedD/glicko-two/README.md

 # Glicko 2

 The Glicko-2 rating system is a method for assessing a player's strength in games of skill, such as chess and Go.
 It was invented by [Mark Glickman](http://www.glicko.net) as an improvement of the Elo rating system, and initially intended for the primary use as a chess rating system.
 Glickman's principal contribution to measurement is "ratings reliability", called RD, for ratings deviation.
-You can read the full Glicko-2 documentation [here](http://glicko.net/glicko/glicko2.pdf).
+You can read the full Glicko-2 documentation/specification [here](http://glicko.net/glicko/glicko2.pdf).

 ## Install